 Fire Safety Tips for At-Risk Groups

-Older Adults & Those with Disabilities
+Fire Safety for Older Adults and Those with Disabilities

 Adults 65 and older, and people with disabilities may not be able to quickly escape in the event of an emergency due to reduced mobility.

 - Those with mobility issues should sleep on the ground floor of the house to make escaping easier.